-Virginia Wolf, regarded as one of the foremost literaryy figures of the twentieth century came to live in Blackheath for a few months with her father Sir Leslie Stephen in approx 1903.
+Virginia Woolf, regarded as one of the foremost literary figures of the twentieth century, came to live in Blackheath for a few months in 1903.

 The death of her mother some years previously had left her in a fragile mental state, but she was more concerned with her father’s health.